-If you have a cut, abrasion, or puncture wound on your foot, ankle, or leg that is not improving or appears infected, call us for help today.
-Prompt treatment ensures effective healing and helps protect your mobility and overall health.
+If you have a wound on your foot, ankle, or leg that is not healing or continues to reopen, call us today for expert care from our wound specialist.

 Pressure Sores, Pressure Ulcers, and Arterial Ulcers Can Lead to Skin Breakdown